 Can You Think Yourself to Good Health?

-Here’s a thought-provoking post on FoxNews (written by Lissa Rankin, MD and originally published on Health.com).
-We discuss eating, exercising, maintaining healthy hormone levels, avoiding bad habits, and other strategies to live a healthier life, but many times we ignore, or fail to recognize the importance of attitude and the power of thought to improve health.
+We discuss eating, exercising, maintaining healthy hormone levels, avoiding bad habits, and other strategies to live a healthier life, but many times we ignore, or fail to recognize the importance of attitude and the power of thought to improve our health.

 While Dr. Amen emphasizes the science and biochemistry of the brain and the brain’s effect on the rest of the body, Mr. Allen approaches the power of the brain from the perspective of thought.
-The brain is powerful and has Allen says “Thought is the font of action, life, and manifestation; make the fountain pure, and all will be pure.”
+The brain is powerful and as Mr. Allen says “Thought is the fountain of action, life, and manifestation; make the fountain pure, and all will be pure.”

 Think yourself to good health.
 Change your thoughts and you will change your health and your world.